confluentinc/ksql/docs-md/capacity-planning.md

 #### Consumption and Production

-You might need to provision additional Kafka brokers to accommodate KSQL production and consumption to and from your Kafka cluster.
+You might need to provision additional {{ site.ak }} brokers to accommodate ksqlDB production and consumption to and from your {{ site.ak }} cluster.

 Minimally, each query consumes each record from an input Kafka topic and produces records to an output Kafka topic.